 Imagine the Future: People with inner ear disease see their health care provider for live imaging to enable precision diagnosis and treatment.

 NIDCD will track progress on the themes and goals of this plan.
-Examples of progress may be new research advances, Funding Opportunity Announcements (FOAs), research projects, workshops, collaborative efforts, etc. NIDCD will share updates on our website.
+Examples of progress may be new research advances, funding opportunities, research projects, workshops, collaborative efforts, etc. NIDCD will share updates on our website.

 Appendix A: NIDCD Strategic Planning Process